la2050/archive/_projects/2014/my-city.md

     more interactive experience, as well as the opportunity for tourists to post their travel itineraries so that tour specialists can bid & offer their services & suggestions to create a more personalized experience.
-  cost: $100k is adequate to complete the project.
-  budget: "$50k for mobile development (hiring a team of coders to build the back-end of the app).\r\n\r\n$50k between Mitchel & Ray (costs for marketing, management, creative direction, design, administrative work, supplies, & miscellaneous work for overseeing the project for 1 year)"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'